Mubarokahh/DevOps-Projects/Project 14.md

 NOTE: Creating Jenkinsfile from scratch.
 (Delete all you currently have in there and start all over to get Ansible to run successfully)

+* For ansible to be able to locate the roles in my playbook, the ansible.cfg is copied to '/deploy' folder and then exported from the Jenkinsfile code